 - Bullock-Saxton JE, Janda V, Bullock M. The influence of ankle sprain injury on muscle activation during hip extension.
 Int J Sports Med, 1994;15:330-334.

-Click here for previous articles by Robert Silverman, DC, MS, CCN, CSCS.
+Click here for more information about Robert Silverman, DC, MS, CCN, CSCS.